What’s the difference between much, many and a lot?

 - Louis doesn’t know many Spanish words.

-We can use much and many in positive sentences after so, too, and as.
-But a lot is not possible after so, too, and as.
+We can use much and many in positive sentences after words like so, too, and as.
+(A lot is not possible after so, too, and as).

 - As usual she has made too many cakes.